ChrisB2351/christiaanbloo.com/content/projects/_index.md

 ---
 title: Projects
-description: Sometimes I decide I need to write a bit.
-Know a bit more about me, my thoughts, my adventures and my progress in life.
+description: All my projects in one place.
 ---

+Explore some of my projects